Homes Once Lined 39th Street West of Trafficway

 When you turn west on 39th Street from Southwest Trafficway these days, you pass a small shopping center and commercial buildings on your right as you drive toward State Line Road.
 One hundred years ago, that stretch of 39th Street from Summit to Roanoke looked much different.
 It had recently been developed as the Hamilton Hill subdivision, and Kansas City families had moved into a row of homes that fronted the now-commercial strip.

-As part of our Uncovering History Project, the Midtown KC Post is taking a look at each block in Midtown, including a set of 1940 tax assessment photos which is available for many blocks.
-(Many people seem confused by the tax assessment photos, which all include a man holding a sign.
-Here’s the story behind them).
-This week, the north side of 39th Street from Summit to Roanoke.
+As part of our Uncovering History Project, the Midtown KC Post is looking at each block in Midtown, including a set of 1940 tax assessment photos available for many blocks.
+(Many people seem confused by the tax assessment photos, including a man holding a sign.)

 The map, above, is from 1911, where W. 39th Street was lined with large homes and smaller bungalows.
 The aerial photo, below, shows the same area as it looks today.